travis-ci/docs-travis-ci-com/blog/_posts/2013-11-15-upcoming-build-environment-updates.md

 **Ruby**

+- Ruby versions have been updated to their latest patchlevel releases: 2.0.0-p247 and 1.9.3-p448
 - Ruby 2.1.0-preview1 is available.
 - Ruby and JRuby head are now continuously up-to-date with latest changes.
 - Support for Ruby Enterprise Edition 1.8.7 2011.12 (please remember that this